 3. Define the key performance assessment indicators

 When deciding how to carry out a performance review, performance assessment indicators must be defined.
 These are key metrics that enable to you to quantify the quality of the work carried out by employees.
+These metrics will be in line with the skills to be analyzed in the performance review.

 In addition to measuring the achievement of individual objectives, you should also consider other key aspects for the organisation and employee development.
 These KPIs can be linked to productivity, quality and training metrics, for example.